-- A. All full-time employees shall be credited with sixteen (16) hours of Personal Leave per year.
+A. All full-time employees shall be credited with sixteen (16) hours of Personal Leave per year.
 Such leave shall be credited during the initial pay period of each calendar year.
-Newly hired employees who complete their initial six (6) months of employment after June 30 of each year shall be credited with eight (8) hours of Personal Leave on the following pay period.
-Employees who complete their initial six (6) months of employment prior to June 30 of each year shall be credited with sixteen (16) hours of Personal Leave on the following pay period. - B. Personal Leave hours are non-cumulative and must be taken during the calendar year credited upon advance notice to the immediate Supervisor.
+Newly hired employees hired prior to June 30 of each year shall be credited with sixteen (16) hours of Personal Leave in the first full pay period following hire.
+Newly hired employees hired after June 30 of each year shall be

+- credited with eight (8) hours of Personal Leave in the first full pay period following hire. - B. Personal Leave hours are non-cumulative and must be taken during the calendar year credited upon advance notice to the immediate Supervisor.
 Personal leave days used in conjunction with a holiday must be approved in advance by the Employer. - C. Personal Leave shall not be used to extend a date of resignation or retirement, nor for the purpose of extending an employee's active pay status or accruing overtime or compensatory time.

-Section 601.02 -- Continued Service Benefit
+Section 601.02 - Continued Service Benefit